Jduarte-z/NarrowSense_h2_in_URPs_GP2/README.md

 ### Prepare your machine for running
 <details>
 <summary><strong>Click to expand requirements</strong></summary>

 Before running cov-LDSC and GCTA-GREML we need to get the programs and dependencies ready.
 I am assuming here that you have already installed miniconda3 in your linux machine, if you haven't installed miniconda3 yet please take a look at this: https://www.anaconda.com/docs/getting-started/miniconda/install/linux-install.

 I don't think it will make that much of a difference working with slightly newer or older versions of conda, but just FYI, I was working with conda 26.5.3 version.

-For downstream analysis we will need two conda environments; 1) for LDSC and cov-LDSC since they were written in python2; and 2) one containing the rest of our programs and dependencies needed.
+For downstream analysis we will need to; 1)create a conda environment for LDSC and cov-LDSC since they were written in python2; 2) download the executables for plink1, plink2 and GCTA (for these we are going to use hardoced relative paths so we don't mess around other possible versions that you may have in your machine) and 3) another conda environment the rest of our programs and dependencies needed for running specific parts of the pipeline (we will get to install them as we get to them).

 The following tutorial is designed so the analysis could be run from the terminal, within each site's corresponding computing cluster.
 The folder structure and file naming showed in the following lines are just an example.
 However, we encourage you to follow the structure as much as you can.
-Because if you follow it, you will not have to change any path or file names, and (hopefully) have smooth run.
+Because if you follow it, you will not have to change any relative path or file names, and hopefully have smooth run 😅.

 Let's start with the folder structure and programs preparation.

-Here an example:
+First, for cov-LDSC and LDSC

 ```

 (base) [duartej3@lri-r06 working_directory_h2]$ pwd
 /home/duartej3/working_directory_h2

+#notice how I created a dedicated folder named working_directory_h2/ within my home directory.
+#in order to replicate the steps in your machine I encourage you to do the same.
+#for the analysis itself we will be using here relative paths, so they should work if you use the same names as here.

 #in case you are wondering, the "(base)" of my terminal only indicates that my base environment in conda is active.

+#then lets create a folder to store all the programs that we need to download from the internet
 (base) [duartej3@lri-r06 working_directory_h2]$ mkdir programs

+#lets go inside the foldeer
-(base) [duartej3@lri-r06 working_directory_h2]$ cd programs/ cd programs
+(base) [duartej3@lri-r06 working_directory_h2]$ cd programs/

+#lets start to download them
 #get the github for cov-ldsc
 git clone https://github.com/immunogenomics/cov-ldsc.git

+#check it got downloaded
 (base) [duartej3@lri-r06 programs]$ ls
 cov-ldsc